-The Council's annual report will set out the Council's performance against its key performance indicators for 2016/17 in some detail.
-The performance at the half year stage is set out here https://www.canterbury.gov.uk/your-council/policy-and-plans/performance-management/ Whilst three indicators were flagged as red at the half year stage, the managers concerned considered that progress was being made and that performance would improve by the year end.
+The Council's annual performance outturn report (due to be published in July) will set out the Council's performance against its key performance indicators for 2017/18 in some detail.
+The performance at the half year stage is set out here http://democracy.canterbury.gov.uk/documents/s92524/201718%20half%20year%20performance e%20report.pdf The main area of concern at the half year position was performance against the target for missed bin collection.
+The Council is working with its contractor to improve performance, and has agreed a package of investment in the refuse collection service to improve reliability.

-Financial performance in 2016/17
+Financial performance in 2017/18

-This section gives an overview of the financial performance of the Council in 2016/17 for both General Fund and Housing Services, including reasons for significant variations from planned expenditure.
+This section gives an overview of the financial performance of the Council in 2017/18 for both General Fund and Housing Services, including reasons for significant variations from planned expenditure.